le-schlo/InvEnT/README.md

-# Inverse design of organic photocatalysts for energy transfer catalysis
+# Inverse Design of Organic Photocatalysts for Energy Transfer Catalysis

 This repository contains the code for the inverse design of organic photocatalysts for energy transfer catalysis as described in this paper: TBA [paper](TBA)